 Anna was the development producer on the Emmy and Peabody Award-winning The Loving Story, an HBO documentary based on the Supreme Court case Loving vs. Virginia.
 She directed and produced 9 short documentaries for Theatre Communications Group - TCG’s Legacy Leaders of Color Video Project (LLCVP) highlighting groundbreaking theatre directors of color who fundamentally functioned as civil rights leaders.

 Born in South Korea, Anna grew up in Seoul, then Philadelphia.
 She has an MFA in Directing from Feirstein Graduate School of Cinema, Brooklyn College and a BFA in Film from Emerson College.
-Anna is a member of the Film Fatales, Alliance of Women Directors, Brown Girls Doc Mafia, NYC Women Filmmakers, the FilmmakeHers and the Producers Guild of America.
+Anna is a member of the Film Fatales, Alliance of Women Directors, Writers Guild of America East, Brown Girls Doc Mafia, the FilmmakeHers and the Producers Guild of America.